R300-AI/MTK-NeuronPilot-API-docker/README.md

 2. **Set the registry name and login to Azure Container Registry.**

-    Set the `registry_name` environment variable to your Azure Container Registry name and login.
+    Set the your Azure Container Registry name to `registry_name` and login.

     ```bash
     az acr login --name <registry_name>